Younger Joe Jordan Portrait (1919) Older Joe Jordan Portrait (1970)

 Jordan, whom "black belt" authorities say is worth $250,000, said last night that the jewels were declared to customs inspectors in New York and that his wife was allowed to bring them in without duty as a British subject.

 "I married Mrs. Jordan, whom I met in London in theatrical work, eighteen months ago [October 1915]," said Jordan.
 "We came to New York and the jewels were declared.
-Recently I had a chance to make a god real estate deal, and my wife consented to allow me to sell a $10,000 necklace.
+Recently I had a chance to make a good real estate deal, and my wife consented to allow me to sell a $10,000 necklace.
 I took it to a loop jewelry firm and they notified the customs agents.
 They thought they had discovered an international smuggling plot and hurried to my safety vault.
 The cashier of the bank, John Hardle, called me up, and I came over and unlocked the vault.
 They took me to the federal building, questioned me, and let me go."

 Mrs. Jordan's father, an East Indian merchant, now in New York, is a millionaire, according to those well acquainted with the Jordans.
 It is also said that Joe Jordan, the merchant's son-in-law, received $50,000 when he married the merchant's daughter.
-Jordan is now building a three story office building at Thirty-fifth and State streets.
+Jordan is now building a three story office building at Thirty-fifth [sic] and State streets.

 ...His father is the proprietor of a poolroom at 3232 South State street.

-It was hard to keep Joe grounded in the business world for very long.
-In 1918 Jordan was lured back to New York by Cook to be not only the director of the New York Syncopated Orchestra but its financial manager as well.
-Spending time in both Chicago and New York for the next few years (1919 and 1920 passport issues show him still as a Chicago resident), Joe eventually moved to New York, selling his building to Louis B. Schmidt.
-(It would finally be torn down in 1986 in spite of valiant efforts to preserve it.)
-This allowed him more opportunities not just for stage performance, but to work on records as well.
-This put him near center stage at the beginning of the jazz era.
+(The J. Jordan building would finally be torn down in 1986 in spite of valiant efforts to preserve it.)
+The sale may also have been a desire to return to the music world.
+Jordan was lured back to New York by Cook to be not only the director of the New York Syncopated Orchestra but its financial manager as well.
+Spending time in both Chicago and New York for the next few years (1919 and 1920 passport records show him still as a Chicago resident using his father's address), he was allowed more opportunities not just for stage performance, but to work on records as well.
+It also put him near center stage at the beginning of the jazz era.
 In fact, he was actually heard ON the stage, just not as he had planned.

 The Loew's State Theater c.1950.